aspose-omr-cloud/aspose-omr-cloud-dotnet/README.md

 In the upcoming releases, we are set to implement a number of new features:

  - [X] reduce your expenses by preprocessing and compressing your images;
+ - [X] simplify OMR form preparation by introducing an easy markup language.
+For example, to get the particular survey form ready you only need to provide questions and answers;
  - [ ] present standalone script for batch processing in Python.
  - [ ] support diverse interviewee’s marks (ticks, crosses, corrections, etc) on various forms with the use of neural networks;
- - [ ] simplify OMR form preparation by introducing an easy markup language.
-For example, to get the particular survey form ready you only need to provide questions and answers;
- - [ ] enhance the client with plugins to provide additional functionality;